Boostcom/docs.loyalty.boostcom.no/source/includes/api_v1.md

   -H "X-Product-Name: custom-product-name"
 ```

-> The above command returns JSON structured like this:
+> When successful, the above command returns JSON structured like this:

 ```json
 {